Skip Navigation

 It’s all finally starting to fit in place.
 We said this before, but now it is even clearer.
 When Isaiah prophesied about the virgin having a baby, it was always intended to be about Mary having Jesus.
 Yes, it was also about what happened in Isaiah 8, but that doesn’t take anything away from it really being about Jesus.
 This is so clear because now we understand the full meaning of the baby being called “Immanuel.”
 Sure, in Isaiah 8, the baby that was born showed God’s people that he was with them, but when Jesus is born, he actually is God.
 He truly is God with us.

 How does that fit in?
-Well, the name Jesus comes from the Hebrew name Joshua which means, “Yahweh is salvation.”
-If there was any doubt in Joseph’s mind that his son was going to be the anointed rescuer, it should be gone now.
-God is telling him that the little baby that he has been chosen to raise is both the Messiah and God incarnate.
+Well, the name Jesus comes from the Hebrew name Joshua, which means “Yahweh is salvation.”
+If Joseph had any doubt his son would be the anointed rescuer, it should be gone now.
+God tells him that the little baby he was chosen to raise is both the Messiah and God incarnate.

 Reflection

-As we look forward to celebrating the birth of Jesus, we need to remember that this is not something that is easy to believe.
-We need to intentionally make sure that we don’t take all of this for granted.
+As we look forward to celebrating the birth of Jesus, we need to remember this is not something easy to believe.
+We need to intentionally make sure we don’t take all of this for granted.
 We’ve seen nativity sets our whole lives, but let’s pause today to remember what a huge deal this is.
 God worked a miracle when Mary became pregnant.
-It took an angelic vision to convince them what was going on, so don’t be surprised if others don’t believe it either.
+It took an angelic vision to convince her and Joseph what was going on, so don’t be surprised if others don’t believe it either.

-We need to follow the example of Joseph and respond with faith.
+We need to follow Joseph’s example and respond with faith.
 We can see from this text that Joseph believed because he “named the baby Jesus.”
 This was Joseph’s way of saying that this child was the Savior of the world.
-He was born as a Savior 2,000 years ago and today remains the only way for people to be saved from their sins.
+He was born as a Savior 2,000 years ago, and today remains the only way for people to be saved from their sins.

 Let’s talk about it: